zer2/fantasy-basketball-optimizer/about/data_sources.md

 ### Rest-of-season projections

-A DARKO-esque system meant for the rest of the fantasy season would be a boon for managers.
+DARKo-L is a basic attempt at extending DARKO for a full season, and could be greatly improved with a more sophisticated treatment.
 The author of DARKO has mentioned season-long projections as a future goal, so this will likely be  available eventually!